jillchiu/shopping_cart_react/README.md

 * Optimizing derived state with useMemo

 Rather than rewriting the project entirely, I keep it in its original form because it accurately reflects my growth over time.

+## 🚀 Evolution

+This project revisits an earlier shopping cart I originally built with PHP.

+Instead of relying on PHP Session, this version manages application state entirely on the client using React Context API.

+Building both versions helped me understand how the same business requirements can be implemented using different architectures.